 Environment, Social and Governance (ESG) is enhanced by the TGME Underground Project.
 Over 20 environmental studies were completed for Mining Right (MR)83.
-The final Environmental Impact Assessment Report and Environmental Management Programme (EIA/EMPr) have been submitted to the Department of Mineral Resources and Energy (DMRE) together with the final technical documents for the integrated water use licence application to the Department of Water and Sanitation (DWS) for final decision.
+The final Environmental Impact Assessment Report and Environmental Management Programme (EIA/EMPr) was approved by the Department of Mineral Resources and Energy (DMRE) together with the final technical documents for the integrated Water Use Licence (WUL) approval in the second half of 2023.